 Everest Base Camp trekking is the popular trek as well as expensive also.
 But most of the people may think that “if they are getting all the services according to the money they paid”?.

 Therefore, it’s your right to know how your money is being used.
-That is why know the cost of EBC trek.
+That is why you should know the cost of the EBC trek.

 50. Be Neat & Clean: